earkevin11/Container-Apps-Container-Instances-Container-Registries/README.md

-# What problem does Container solve for organizations?
+# What do organizations use Container?
-1. Consistancy
+1. Consistency
-- It provides consistency and the issue developers usually have and it is the statement "It works on my machine"
+- It provides consistency and solves the issue of "Well, it works on my machine"

 2. Faster deployments
 - Container start in seconds
 - Easy to deploy, roll back, and scale